By Andrew Wheeler

-Although this website primarily focuses on type one diabetes, much of the information provided can also be applied to type two diabetes.
+Free From Diabetes is an ebook that primarily focuses on type one diabetes, but much of the information provided can also be applied to type two diabetes.

-The high cost of diabetes management in the United States, and the lack of support offered by many doctors in offering natural alternatives to compliment existing mainstream treatments, has led me to create this website.
+The high cost of diabetes management in the United States, and the lack of support offered by many doctors in offering natural alternatives to compliment existing mainstream treatments has led me to create this ebook, Free From Diabetes.

-I intend to provide you with a resource for both alternative / complementary and mainstream solutions that are available in the United States.
+I hope my ebook helps to provide you with a resource for both alternative / complementary and mainstream solutions that are available in the United States.

 In a healthy individual, insulin is produced by the pancreas in response to rising blood glucose levels when foods containing sugars and starches, otherwise known as carbohydrates, are consumed.
-The body converts these carbohydrates into glucose, which ends up in the bloodstream.
+The body converts these carbohydrates into glucose, which end up in the bloodstream.
 Insulin helps to regulate the glucose in the blood by moving excess levels into the body’s cells where it helps to produce energy for the body.
-A certain level of glucose must always be maintained in the blood for proper brain function, to help remove toxins from the liver, and to help store nutrients in the cells, such as vitamin C, magnesium, potassium and sodium, etc. Insulin also plays a central role in how amino acids are used to build and create new muscle cells.
+A certain level of glucose must always be maintained in the blood for proper brain function.
+Insulin also helps store nutrients in the cells, such as vitamin C, magnesium, potassium, and sodium, etc. and plays a central role in how amino acids are used to build and create new muscle cells.

-Type one and type two diabetes are two separate conditions that have the same symptoms, and over a period of time they can both lead to the same complications.
+Type one and type two diabetes are two separate conditions that have the same symptoms, and over a period of time, they can both lead to the same complications.
 These complications arise from having too much glucose in the blood, which is still unavoidable, even when both conditions are treated properly with the latest drugs and types of insulin.

 Type One Diabetes

-Hello, my name is Andrew Wheeler and I have had type one diabetes, also referred to as type 1 diabetes, for 50 years.
-I have lived and coped with this condition for a long time and have grown tired of being told by my doctors that “there are great strides taking place these days,” and “there will be a cure within fifteen years.”
-Why, I was hearing that line more than fifteen years ago, and although progress has been made in mainstream diabetes research, in reality, there still appears to be no accessible cure in sight for the millions who suffer from this condition.
+Hello, my name is Andrew Wheeler, and I was diagnosed with type one diabetes in February 1963.
+I have lived and coped with this condition for a long time and have grown tired of being told by my doctors that “there are great strides taking place these days,” and “there will be a cure within fifteen years”.
+Well, here is the problem; I was hearing that line well over fifteen years ago, and although progress has been made in mainstream diabetes research, in reality, there still appears to be no accessible cure in sight for the millions around the world who suffer from this condition.

 Type Two Diabetes

-As mentioned above, although this website is primarily concerned with type one diabetes, much of the information offered (and especially in regards to dealing with possible complications, diet and nutrition, as well as costs involved) is the same when it comes to type two diabetes, also referred to as type 2 diabetes.
+As mentioned above, although this website is primarily concerned with type one diabetes, much of the information offered (and especially in regards to dealing with possible complications, diet and nutrition, as well as costs involved) is the same when it comes to type two diabetes.

 Incoming search terms: